jlongua/plan9-dns/README.md

 # plan9-dns

-This is the actual configs used... so easy any one can do it!
+This is the actual configs used...\

 Thanks to Frank Dennis and other contributors for making this project possible.\
 https://dnscrypt.info